 Land Requirements for Construction

-Construction of the planned facilities would disturb about 1,133 acres of land for the aboveground facilities, pipeline, and access roads.
-Following construction, Gulf South would maintain about 453 acres for permanent operation of the project's facilities; the remaining acreage would be restored and revert to former uses.
-About 80 percent of the planned pipeline route parallels existing pipeline, utility, or road rights-of-way.
+Construction of the proposed facilities would disturb about 392 acres of land Start Printed Page 22484for the pipeline and the aboveground facilities.
+Following construction, Gulf South would maintain about 162 acres for permanent operation of the project's facilities; the remaining acreage would be restored and revert to former uses.
+About 93 percent (20 miles) of the proposed pipeline route parallels existing pipeline, utility, or road rights-of-way.

 The EA Process